prefuzek/angst-in-space/README.md

 #### 3.5.
 Colonization:

-If you have ships on uncolonized planets at the end of the turn, you get a bonus phase!
+At the end of your turn, you can colonize any uncolonized planet you have a ship on.
 Colonizing a planet it as easy as clicking on it, but it costs three resources, and one of your ships there will disappear (they retire from the Space Navy and settle down to tame the wilderness).
 On your next turn, it'll be ready to do whatever you want it to do.

 #### 3.6.
 Upkeep: